hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 # Quality Control

-The next step in the DESeq2 workflow is QC, which includes sample-level and gene-level steps to perform QC checks on the count data to help us ensure that the samples/replicates look good.
+The next step in the differential expression workflow is QC, which includes sample-level and gene-level steps to perform QC checks on the count data to help us ensure that the samples/replicates look good.

 <img src="../img/deseq_workflow_qc.png" width="200">